milvus-io/milvus-docs/site/en/milvus_admin/connect_to_admin.md

 1. Enter the following content in Milvus Admin：

-    - **Host**：IP address that the Milvus server monitors.
+    - <b>Host</b>：IP address that the Milvus server monitors.
 This value can be configured in the `address` parameter of the `server_config` section in [Milvus server configuration file](../reference/milvus_config.md).
-    - **Port**：Port that the Milvus web server monitors.
+    - <b>Port</b>：Port that the Milvus web server monitors.
 This value can be configured in the `web_port` parameter of the `server_config` section in [Milvus server configuration file](../reference/milvus_config.md).

-2. Click **CONNECT** to connect to the Milvus Admin.
+2. Click <b>CONNECT</b> to connect to the Milvus Admin.
 If the connection is successful, Milvus Admin returns success and directs to the operation interface.

 ## What's next